 Here are a few recommendations of things to see while visiting Scotland.

 Loch Ness – We have all heard the myth of the Loch Ness monster.
 So we have to go check out the lake, right?
 You can enjoy your monster hunting by taking a cruise on Loch Ness.
 What a fun activity for the entire family.
-I met a tow truck driver named Tim who was on a family vacation and he told me about the souvenir shops and various castles on this trip.
+A guy named Tim that I met owns a business called www.mesatowingservices.com and he drives tow trucks for a living, but took some time off to vacation in the UK.
+He had been to London, now Ireland and Scotland.
+He was on a family vacation and he told me about the souvenir shops and various castles on this trip.
 Located in the Scottish Highlands, this is a trip for the entire family.

 Edinburgh Castle is an impressive fortress and military stronghold atop Castle Rock.
 This castle’s history is so intriguing.
 Make sure to see the Crown Jewel Exhibition and get a good view of the firing of the cannon.
 You will get some great pictures and the view from the rooftop is gorgeous.